Blackwater (company): Contracts

 Blackwater Worldwide played a substantial role during the Iraq War as a contractor for the United States government.
 In 2003, Blackwater attained its first high-profile contract when it received a $21 million no-bid contract for guarding the head of the Coalition Provisional Authority, L. Paul Bremer.
 Since June 2004, Blackwater has been paid more than $320 million out of a $1 billion, five-year State Department budget for the Worldwide Personal Protective Service, which protects U.S. officials and some foreign officials in conflict zones.

 In 2006, Blackwater was awarded a contract to protect diplomats for the U.S. embassy in Iraq, the largest American embassy in the world.
 It is estimated by the Pentagon and company representatives that there are 20,000 to 30,000 armed security contractors working in Iraq, and some estimates are as high as 100,000, though no official figures exist.
 Of the State Department's dependence on private contractors like Blackwater for security purposes, U.S. ambassador to Iraq Ryan Crocker told the U.S. Senate: "There is simply no way at all that the State Department's Bureau of Diplomatic Security could ever have enough full-time personnel to staff the security function in Iraq.
 There is no alternative except through contracts."

 For work in Iraq, the company has drawn contractors from their international pool of professionals, a database containing "21,000 former Special Forces operatives, soldiers, and retired law enforcement agents," overall.
 For instance, Gary Jackson, the firm's president, has confirmed that Bosnians, Filipinos, and Chileans "have been hired for tasks ranging from airport security to protecting Paul Bremer, the head of the Coalition Provisional Authority."
 Between 2005 and September 2007, Blackwater security staff were involved in 195 shooting incidents; in 163 of those cases, Blackwater personnel fired first.
 Erik Prince points out that the company followed the orders of United States government officials, who frequently put his men in harm's way.
 Many of the shootings occurred after drivers in vehicles failed to stop when ordered by Blackwater guards.

-According to former CIA directory Michael Hayden, Blackwater, among other security contractors, were allowed to perform waterboarding on suspects.
-Leaks in 2009 suggest CIA - Blackwater contracts to assassinate al-Qaida leaders.
+According to former CIA director Michael Hayden, Blackwater, among other security contractors, were allowed to perform waterboarding on suspects.
+Leaks in 2009 suggest CIA - Blackwater contracts to assassinate al-Qaeda leaders.